golang/tools/gopls/doc/features/transformation.md

   and its corresponding parameter is never used, the expression may be eliminated.
-However, if the expression contains the last reference to a local variable at the caller, this may cause a compile error because the variable is now unused!
+However, if the expression contains the last reference to a local variable at the caller, this may cause a compile error because the variable is now unused.
 So the inliner must be cautious about eliminating references to local variables.

 This is just a taste of the problem domain.
 If you're curious, the